nsu-syspro/haskell-trees-wwshjts/README.md

 ### Comparison

-To support BST you will need some way to compare elements.
+To implement BST you will need some way to compare elements.
-One way would be to add constraint `Ord a =>` to all the functions, which is a usual approach to do this.
+One way would be to add constraint `Ord a =>` to all the functions, which is a usual approach to do such things.

 However, for this task you will explicitly pass *comparison function* to all required functions instead.
 The comparison function will return element of the enumeration `Ordering` indicating whether its